Hsieh Li-fa: Return to Taiwan (1988–present)

 Hsieh Li-fa did not want the historical chapter of Taiwanese art to exist only in the corridors of art museums.
 After returning to China, in addition to continuing to engage in artistic creation, he also devoted himself to the field of literature.
 He wrote the history of Taiwan's art movement during the Japanese era, which was later extended to his first novel, Purple Dadaocheng, which was also Taiwan's first art novel.
 In 2016, this work was remade into a TV series of the same name.

 Hsieh Li-fa's creations are in various forms, combined with curatorial concepts, and he has also dabbled in "land art".
 Take "Drifting Light Coordinates" in 2004 as an example.
 The materials used are driftwood and a reflector.
 The driftwood is cut into a bevel and a reflector is attached to the top.
 It can have various appearances as the light changes.
 Since Fubao's outlet is located at Below the aircraft flight path, this artistic creation is called a work that can be seen from an airplane.

-Hsieh Li-fa also likes to draw cows.
-For Hsieh Li-fa, cows symbolize return and the feeling and affection for the soil of his hometown in Taiwan.
-2021 coincides with the Year of the Ox.
-The Juan I-jong Taiwan Story Museum has planned a special exhibition for the Year of the Ox.
-It invites Mr. Hsieh Li-fa, an important Taiwanese artist and art historian who is born in the year of the Ox and loves to draw cows, to exhibit a variety of wonderful and diverse ox painting outputs, paired with Juan in the 1980s, Juan I-jong photographed various forms of cattle in various places in Taiwan, as well as photo records of the Beigang Cow Market, which was once prosperous but is now invisible, as well as the "Five Cows Picture" painted by Han Huang, a painter of the Tang Dynasty 1,200 years ago.The output product is the earliest extant paper and silk painting with cattle as the theme, which is of great significance.
+In 2021, the Year of The Ox, The Juan I-jong Taiwan Story Museum and invited Mr. Hsieh Li-fa to exhibit ox paintings for a Year of the Ox exhibition.
+His work was paired with Juan I-jong's photography of cattle in Taiwan and the Beigang Cow Market as well as the "Five Cows Picture" painted by Han Huang.